heremaps/here-sdk-examples/examples/latest/explore/android/HelloMap/README.md

 2) Open Android Studio and sync the project.

-Please do not forget: To run the app, you need to add your HERE SDK credentials to the `MainActivity.java` file.
+Please do not forget: To run the app, you need to add your HERE SDK credentials in the `MainActivity.java` file.
 More information can be found in the _Get Started_ section of the _Developer Guide_.